ThatiJyothi/Personal-Finance-Chatbot/README.md

 # Personal Finance Chatbot 🤖💰

 ## Project Overview
 The **Personal Finance Chatbot** is an intelligent AI assistant designed to help users manage their finances.
-It provides guidance on **savings, budgeting, loans, taxes, and investments** using conversational AI powered by NLP.
+It provides guidance on **savings, taxes, and investments** using conversational AI powered by NLP.

 Built with **Flask** for the backend and **HTML/CSS/JavaScript** for the frontend, this chatbot simplifies personal finance management in an interactive way.